de1ukc/Assembly/README.md

 # Assembly
-This is gonna be the hardest language(i suess)
+This is gonna be the hardest language(iguess)